CorvetteCole/GotoSleep/README.md

 Boring, I know, but it does need to be done because this app doesn't really follow best practices well.
 - Refactor all files to follow the principles outlined by the Android Architecture Components (see here: https://developer.android.com/topic/libraries/architecture/)

-See the branch NativeDialogPrompt file for an example of how I am refactoring the app.
-I'm going to make it very readable and easy to contribute and maintain
+See the NativeDialogPrompt file for an example of how I am refactoring the app.
+I'm going to make it very readable and easy to contribute and maintain.
+Additionally, code refactoring is being worked on in the "code-refactor" branch before being pushed to master.

+- Convert notifications to using OneTimeWorkRequests (they are apparently way more reliable than alarms)

 - Create localized screenshots for supported languages in play store listing (partially done)